Jesper-Hustad/SimpleWallScript/README.md

 # SimpleWall Script

-AutoHotKey Script that creates a wall of Minecraft instances for faster speedrunning.
+AutoHotKey Script that creates a wall of Minecraft instances and automatically generate new worlds to increase the speed of finding good seeds for speedrunning.

 ![](screenshot.png)